Guide to HR Automation: Benefits, Examples, and How to Get Started

 Not all HR automation solutions are created equal.
 Before choosing a platform, consider what features matter most for your team’s day-to-day needs and long-term growth.

-While some platforms focus heavily on payroll, many offer much more — and it's often the broader HR functionality that drives real value.
+While some platforms focus heavily on payroll, many offer more features—and it's often the broader HR functionality that drives real value.

-Look for HR software with these key features:
+Look for HR automation software with the following key features:

 - Human Resources Information System (HRIS): Think of this as the hub that stores all your core HR data—employee records, benefits, payroll, compliance, and more.